CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim dr-priority

-Configures the Designated Router Election priority.
+Configures the Designated Router Election (DR) priority.
 You can specify a value between 1 and 4294967295.

 ### Command Syntax